Non-stop flights to Rome (Fiumicino) (FCO)

 On this page

-All direct flights to Rome (Fiumicino) Airlines flying to Rome (Fiumicino) Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 2,402 flights arriving at Rome (Fiumicino) Airport, which are 80 flights per day or 3 flights per hour.
-On an average day, there is at least 1 flight arriving every 20 minutes.
+All direct flights to Rome (Fiumicino) Top 200 flights with a stopover Airlines flying to Rome (Fiumicino) Best time to visit Rome (Fiumicino) Long-Haul Flights Business Class flights First Class flights Intercontinental flights International flights Domestic flights Alternative airports FAQThis month, there are 15,401 flights arriving at Rome (Fiumicino) Airport, which are 513 flights per day or 21 flights per hour.
+On an average day, there is at least 1 flight arriving every 3 minutes.

-The most frequently departed flights to Rome (Fiumicino) are routes from Catania (CTA) in Italy and Cagliari (Sardinia) (CAG), also in Italy.
-These two routes together are operated 393 times this month, and make up for 16% of all monthly arrivals at Leonardo Da Vinci International Airport.
+The most frequently departed flights to Rome (Fiumicino) are routes from Catania (CTA) in Italy and Palermo (PMO), also in Italy.
+These two routes together are operated 1257 times this month, and make up for 8% of all monthly arrivals at Leonardo Da Vinci International Airport.

-The longest flight to Rome (Fiumicino) FCO is departing from Buenos Aires (EZE).
-This non-stop flight takes around 14 hours and 25 minutes and covers a distance of 6,931 miles (11,155 km).
+The longest flight to Rome (Fiumicino) FCO is departing from Perth (PER).
+This non-stop flight takes around 16 hours and 10 minutes and covers a distance of 8,299 miles (13,356 km).

 List of all direct flights to Rome (Fiumicino)